 Best Overall: Weber Spirit II E-310 3-Burner Propane Gas Grill

-What We Like: Easy to use, heats up quickly, comes with handy extras
+What We Love: Easy to use, heats up quickly, comes with handy extras

-What We Don't Like: Assembly can be tricky
+What We Don't Love: Assembly can be tricky

 Weber is known for its iconic charcoal grills but one would be remiss to overlook its gas grills.
 The Weber Spirit II E-310, which is also available for natural gas, boasts 529 square inches of cooking space over three burners, about 15 burgers worth of surface area.